Gran Hotel (TV series): Plot

 The events take place in 1906–1907 in Spain, near a town called Cantaloa.
-The working-class Julio Olmedo arrives at the luxurious Grand Hotel to visit his sister Cristina, who works there as a maid and who has recently been promoted to floor manager.
-Julio is told by a waiter that Cristina was fired for theft a month before, a story Julio does not believe.
-He is convinced something happened to her at the hotel and there was a coverup.
-He takes a job there as a waiter under the name Julio Espinosa to investigate his sister's disappearance.
-He soon finds an ally in Alicia Alarcón, one of the daughters of the hotel's owner Doña Teresa.
-Alicia, who is being forced to marry hotel manager Diego Murquía, is also suspicious of things happening at the hotel.
-Together Julio and Alicia work to uncover the secrets of the Gran Hotel.
+The working-class Julio Olmedo arrives at the luxurious Grand Hotel to visit his sister Cristina, who works there as a maid.
+Julio is told by a waiter that Cristina was fired for theft a month before, a story Julio does not buy.
+The unlikely story leads Julio to take a job at the hotel so he can investigate his sister's disappearance.
+He soon finds an ally in Alicia Alarcón, one of the daughters of the hotel's owner Doña Teresa, who also has suspicions surrounding events occurring at the hotel.
+Together, Julio and Alicia work to uncover the secrets of the Gran Hotel.